Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Experiments

-\boldparagraph{Object Count.} We also report results when varying the maximum number of objects in our model in \reftab{clevr_ablation}.
-We train the models with the corresponding number of objects in the dataset.
-Obviously, it is on average easier for our model to find and describe the objects in less crowded scenes, while it still performs with high accuracy for five objects.
-Due to the sequential architecture of our model, it can even be extended for scenes with more objects than that it has been trained for.
-In this case, it performs less well than the trained models for the respective object counts.
-The achieved average recall and allObj measures indicate that the model is able to detect the objects at good rates.
-For instance, for \# obj=3/5, we find all objects in about 21\% cases but overall 71\% of the objects according to AR\textsubscript{0.5}.
-Qualitative results can be viewed in the supplementary material.
+\boldparagraph{Object Count.} We demonstrate generalization to different maximum numbers of objects in \reftab{clevr_ablation}.
+The model is trained with the respective number of objects in the dataset ($o_{train}$).
+Due to the setup of our dataset, it might happen that objects are occluded and thus not visible in the image.
+This enforces the model to learn to hide spare objects behind another one.
+On average, our model finds and describes objects in less crowded scenes more easily, while it still performs with high accuracy for five objects.

+Besides evaluating the trained networks on scenes with equal settings, we also examine its transferability to scenes with a different number of objects.
+Due to the sequential architecture of our model, it can even be extended to parse scenes with more objects than it has been trained for ($o_{test}$).
+As we use a shared encoder for all objects, we can simply reset the number of encoding rollouts to the number of objects in the test data.
+Note that we assume the maximum number of objects to be known.
+Although our model would be able to hide redundant objects behind already reconstructed ones without this explicit change, it cannot reconstruct additional objects.
+Our model yields reasonable results, but performs best for similar object numbers in training and testing.
+The achieved AR\textsubscript{0.5} and allObj measures indicate that the model is able to detect the objects at good rates.
+For instance, for \#obj=3/5, our model finds 71\% of all objects (AR\textsubscript{0.5}) and can explain the full scene in about 21\% cases.
+Qualitative results can be seen in \reffig{clevr_obj_count}.

+\boldparagraph{Comparison to 2D Baselines.} We compare our method to the 2D multi-object scene representation approaches MONet \cite{burgess2019_monet}, Genesis \cite{engelcke2020_genesis}, and Slot Attention (SA) \cite{locatello2020_slotattention} in \reftab{baseline} and \reffig{baseline}.
+We used provided code\footnote{Genesis, MONet: \url{https://github.com/applied-ai-lab/genesis}, SA: \url{https://github.com/google-research}} (adapted for 64x64 images and \#objs+bg slots) with original hyperparameters for the original Clevr setup and trained it on our dataset.
+In case of SA, we obtained masks by assigning each pixel to the slot with highest decoded alpha value.
+For evaluation, we use both our metrics and the \textit{Adjusted Rand Index} (ARI) \cite{rand71_ari, hubert85_ari} which measures clustering similarity and was used in \cite{locatello2020_slotattention}.
+We consider both the full ARI score and their variant limited to the ground truth foreground pixels (ARI-FG).

+Our experiments with MONet did not yield any decomposition as the model would simply use a single object slot to describe the entire scene.
+SA's low instance segmentation scores result from a high number of background pixels in the object masks which becomes especially clear when comparing the high difference in performance for ARI and ARI-FG.
+Genesis is able to decompose the scene into objects but reconstruction are worse than SA or ours.
+Due to the usage of shape priors, our model is naturally restricted to produce a reasonable foreground/ background decomposition.
+In contrast to our method, none of the others estimate any 3D information (e.g. shape or pose).
+Furthermore, their object representation is not interpretable and does not allow intuitive manipulation of the scene.